tokio-rs/website/content/tokio/tutorial/streams.md

 got = Ok(Message { channel: "numbers", content: b"6" })
 ```

-Note that the order in which adaptors are applied matters.
+Note that the order in which adapters are applied matters.
 Calling `filter`
 first then `take` is different than calling `take` then `filter`.

 Finally, we will tidy up the output by stripping the `Ok(Message { ... })` part